Skip to main content

 Permission to Work in the United States

-To apply for employment authorization, you must file a Form I-765, Application for Employment Authorization.
+To apply for employment authorization and an Employment Authorization Document (EAD), you must file Form I-765, Application for Employment Authorization.
 For more information, see the Form I-765 webpage.

 Based on a Pending Asylum Application:

-To apply for an Employment Authorization Document (EAD) based on your pending asylum application under the (c)(8) category, you may file a Form I-765, Application for Employment Authorization, 150 days after you file your asylum application.
-You are not eligible to receive an EAD until your asylum application has been pending for at least another 30 days, for a total of 180 days, commonly referred to as the 180-Day Asylum EAD Clock.
+You are generally eligible for an EAD when your asylum application has been pending for 180 days.
+To apply for an EAD based on your pending asylum application under the (c)(8) category, you may file Form I-765 150 days after you file your asylum application.
+You are not eligible to receive an EAD until your asylum application has been pending for at least another 30 days, for a total of 180 days.
+This is commonly referred to as the 180-Day Asylum EAD Clock.

-Delays that you request or cause while your asylum application is pending with an asylum office or with the Executive Office for Immigration Review do not count toward the 150-day waiting period or the 180-day eligibility period.
+Delays that you request or cause while your asylum application is pending with an asylum office or with the Executive Office for Immigration Review do not count toward the 180-day eligibility period.

 Delays you may request or cause may include: